terrymorse58/wsi-coding-challenge/README.md

  layout")

-The layout and dimensions of the product cards are responsive to the viewport width.
+The page layout and dimensions of the product cards are responsive to viewport width changes.

-The product cards have a default width of 354 pixels, which will display 3 columns of cards on a viewport at least 1200 pixels wide.
+The product carddefault width is 354 pixels, which will display 3 columns of cards on a viewport at least 1200 pixels wide.

 When the viewport is 776-999 pixels wide, two columns will be displayed.

-On viewports narrower than 776 pixels, the layout switches to single-column, horizontally centered product cards.
+On viewports narrower than 776 pixels, the layout changes to single-column, horizontally centered product cards.

 On viewports narrower than 396 pixels, the product cards shrink in size to fit the viewport width.

 ### Accessibility Design ###

 ![accessibility](https://terrymorse.com/public/wsicc-accessibility.gif
  "accessibility design")

-It is possible to navigation through the page without a pointing device.
+To permit page navigtion without a pointing device, navigation may be accmplished using `tab`, `enter`, and `esc` keys.

-Pressing `tab` key will set the focus on the next product card's image.
+Pressing `tab` key sets the focus on the next product card's image, and an outline indicates which card image has focus.
+Pressing `esc` removes focus from the product image.

-Once a product card's image has focus, pressing the `enter` key will open the overlay with a carousel of that product's images.
+When a product card's image has focus, the `enter` key opens the product overlay containing an images carousel.

-Pressing `esc` closes the overlay and returns focus to the product card image.
+When an image carousel is displayed, `esc` closes the overlay and returns focus to the product card image.

-Pressing `esc` a second time removes focus from the product card image.

 #### Styling ####

-The page styling is set in `wsiprods.css`.
-To enable easy changes to the appearance of the product cards, this file uses CSS custom properties (variables) for all the significant styles:
+Styling is set in `wsiprods.css`.
+To make it easy to change the look and feel, this file contains CSS custom properties (variables) for all the significant
+ styles:

 ```css
 /* modify wsi styling here */